chadwpalm/Lumunarr/README.md

 ### Licenses

 - [GNU GPL v3](http://www.gnu.org/licenses/gpl.html)
-- Copyright 2024
+- Copyright 2025

-_Lumunarr is not affiliated or endorsed by Plex Inc._
+_Lumunarr is not affiliated with or endorsed by Plex Inc._